ibm-cloud-docs/EventStreams/restricting_access_enterprise.md

     where CIDR1, 2 are IP addressess of the form a.b.c.d/e

-Note that if the private endpoint is enabled via CLI, next time when updating private IP allowlist, `--service-endpoints private` can be omitted.
+Note that if the private endpoint is enabled using the CLI, next time when updating private IP allowlist, `--service-endpoints private` can be omitted.

 Switching IP allowlists will disable any allowed IP address not in the new list.
 Applications accessing the cluster from those addresses will lose access to the cluster.